Does the smart car Crash Test Prove the Tridion Safety Cell Works?

 There are so many smart car safety features packed into this little car that give it high safety ratings.
 Smart's safety design is built around protection and control.
-Let's take a closer look at each one...
+Let's take a closer look at each category...

 The tridion safety cell provides steel cage protection around you, along with side braces for each door.